 Tucked away on a side street in Buarcos (around the corner from the beach) is a classic Portuguese restaurant called A Cantarinha, another restaurant that specializes in seafood (Figueira was a traditional fishing village, after all), but also offering a myriad of steaks and pork-based dishes, soups and traditional favorites.
-Try the grilled sardines and/or octopus salad (sardinhas assadas
+Try the grilled sardines and/or octopus salad (sardinhas assadas), two house specialties.

 Although the restaurant is a little on the cozy side (the main room seats around 60 diners and the terrace seats about 30 more) there shouldn’t be a problem finding a table when visiting outside the summer months, and its semi-secluded location even keeps it free from an abundance of tourists in the busy season (make a reservation in advance, however, during peak vacation days).

 The Quinta da Salmanha is a beautiful venue with stunning views of the Mondego River through the floor to ceiling windows, and while it looks like the place for an event (and it is) it’s a lunchtime buffet restaurant most days.
 The restaurant also opens for dinner on Saturdays only.
 The long communal tables that fill the dining hall are perfect for large parties, but smaller tables are scattered throughout the space too.
 Although the meals are varied and plates offer everything from cheese/smoked meat platters, salads, rices, different meats and many desserts, there are days when the menu focuses on seafood (email or call in advance for menu details).